NEET PG Exam 2026: A Comprehensive Guide to Fulfill Your Medical Aspirations

 - Maulana Azad Medical College (MAMC), New Delhi

-- Jawaharlal Institute of Postgraduate Medical Education and Research (JIPMER) Puducherry
+- Jawaharlal Institute of Postgraduate Medical Education and Research (JIPMER), Puducherry

 Here’s a list of some prestigious private medical colleges in India: